CDKL5 Australia

 Sydney Children’s Hospital Network / University of Sydney

-Professor Carolyn Ellaway is a Senior Staff Specialist with the NSW Genetic Metabolic Service, Sydney Children’s Hospital Network with over 30 years experience in the field.
+Professor Carolyn Ellaway is a Senior Staff Specialist with the NSW Genetic Metabolic Service, Sydney Children’s Hospital Network with over 30 years’ experience in the field.
 She completed clinical training in Paediatrics, Clinical and Biochemical Genetics and was awarded a PhD from Sydney University.
 She has a clinical academic appointment as a Professor with the Faculty of Medicine and Health Sciences, Sydney University.

 Over the last 30 years Professor Ellaway has developed expertise in the diagnosis and management of children with Rett syndrome and related disorders.
-She established Australia’s first multidisciplinary management clinic for children with Rett syndrome at The Children’s Hospital at Westmead in 2000.
-She has also been involved in numerous research projects and clinical trials including gene therapy trial for Rett syndrome.
+She established Australia’s first multidisciplinary clinic for children with Rett syndrome at The Children’s Hospital at Westmead in 2000.
+She has also been involved in numerous research projects and clinical trials including a gene therapy trial for Rett syndrome.

-Associate Professor Wendy Gold
+Professor Wendy Gold

 Group Leader, Molecular Neurobiology Lab